TMG-nl/sherman/README.md

 ### jquery

-This feature includes jQuery into the boot module.
+This feature includes jQuery (version 1.7.2) into the boot module.

-NOTE: the bundled jquery.js has been heavily stripped (no support for IE6 and 7, no support for ondomready scripts, no support for adding script tags during DOM manipulations, etc.).
-If you want to use a stock jQuery implementation, you can create the directory /features/jquery in your own project, and put a fresh jquery.js in there.
+If you want to override the version of jQuery that is bundled with Sherman, just provide your own version in features/jquery/jquery.js in your project.

 ### jquery-tmpl